simonreisinger/HauntedCastle/Submission 2/doc/doc.md

 F1 | Help / Show Controls
 F2 | Frame Time on/off
 +/- | Ambient Light up/down
 Page up/Page down/Pos1 | Speed up/down/reset (The speed of the sound is not changed.
-Therefore it will get out of sync) C| Debug Mode on/off
+Therefore it gets out of sync) C| Debug Mode on/off
 ESC | Quit Game